-Although it is considered that (other than the absence of allocated Gypsies & Travellers' sites) the Draft Greater Norwich Local Plan has little impact on the equality of protected groups, there may be opportunities to enhance the life opportunities of some protected groups at planning application stage.
+Although it is considered that (other than the absence of allocated Gypsies & Travellers' sites) the Greater Norwich Local Plan has little impact on the equality of protected groups, there may be opportunities to enhance the life opportunities of some protected groups at planning application stage.
+The GNLP offers a range of ways to address socio-economic inequality.
 No further Equalities Impact Assessment is considered necessary for this policy document.